Redocly/redocly-cli/docs/rules/arazzo/sourceDescriptions-not-empty.md

 ## Design principles

 Source descriptions are an important part of an Arazzo description, and at least one entry must exist.
-If the list is empty, this could indicate an omission or another problem; this rule will alert you if that happens.
+If the list is empty, this could indicate an omission or another problem; this rule alerts you if that happens.

 ## Configuration